nbrehaut/megr2157-portfolio/docs/assignments/A02/index.md

 # A2 – Truss Stress Analysis

 ## Objective:
-Design a light weight planar truss using A500 structural steel.
-There are four steps outlined below.
-Steps 1 through 2 require FBDs as well as calculations to determine the design.
-The third step requires a CAD model and verification of the analytical calculations in the previous steps.
+Design a lightweight planar truss using A500 steel or an alternative material.
+Create free body diagrams (FBDs) for joints and critical pins.
+Calculate the required cross-sectional area of truss elements with a safety factor.
+Determine pin sizes based on shear forces with a safety factor.
+Solve equations symbolically and numerically for both truss and pin design.
+Estimate the total weight of the truss and pins.
+Create a CAD model with accurate dimensions and connections.
+Compare CAD weight predictions with hand calculations.
+Document key engineering lessons learned from the process.

 ## Truss Geometry: